Our all-knowing, all-powerful sovereign God is always good and always loving.

 Can a sinful person choose a good God?
 The Bible says we have no good in us (Ps.
 16:2, Rom.
 3:10).
 Are we able to make the right choice?
 If a sinful man can fear and act selfishly, then, yes, a sinful man can make the right choice and choose God.
 All they need is the fear of the Lord.
-All they need is to see the raging storm, whether from God or manmade, and turn to God in fear, selfishly wanting to preserve themselves.
+All they need is to see the raging storm, literal or metaphorical, and turn to God in fear, selfishly wanting to preserve themselves.
 There are all sorts of blessings prepared for those who fear God.
-It’s the beginning of wisdom, knowledge, and understanding.
+The fear of the Lord is the beginning of wisdom, knowledge, and understanding.
 God can take it from there and lead them in the everlasting way and teach them His paths.
 There are dozens of amazing promises to those who fear Him, including deliverance and mercy, teaching those who fear Him the goodness and love of God.

 Whom does the Father draw if He wants all people to be saved?
 Everyone!
 We read in John 12:32 that Jesus would draw all people to Himself if He was lifted up.
 How did God draw all people to Himself?
 He sent Jesus to be lifted up on the cross, that all might not perish but have everlasting life if they would choose to believe, choose the love of God over the love of self.